About the fund

 - upgrading heating or lighting to more energy efficient systems;

-- installing solar panels, air source heat pumps or other plant that will improve energy performance and reduce running costs;
+- installing solar panels, air source heat pumps or other plans that will improve energy performance and reduce running costs;

 - installing double glazing, insulation or other measures to reduce energy loss.

 What we can't fund

 - Full cost recovery (we will only fund staff costs where it is clear that they will be working additional hours to deliver the funded activity)

 - Small contributions to much larger projects.
 If you are applying for a contribution towards a bigger project we would expect our grant to cover at least 20% of the costs.
 If our grant would end up being a smaller percentage we would advise applicants to consider identifying a sub project within the larger project for which to apply to the Small Grants Fund.
 Please discuss this with the MGS Grants Team prior to starting an application.

 - Acquisitions of collections